Scheduled MonumentsEnglandStockton market cross immediately south of Town Hall

 What is Stockton market cross immediately south of Town Hall?

-Stockton market cross is a Grade I listed medieval monument situated in the market place at Stockton-on-Tees, County Durham.
+Stockton market cross is a medieval monument located in the town of Stockton in Durham, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019916.

 Who is responsible for protecting Stockton market cross immediately south of Town Hall?